 Later on, the MDR includes a quote from Colin S. Gray, a prominent strategic studies scholar.
 It reads, “U.S. missile

 Another segment in the MDR touts the utility of missile defenses vs. an accidental/unintended/limited attack.
-This category includes scenarios such as a rogue actor getting hold of a long-range missile and firing it or a collapsing regime launching a handful of weapons as a parting blow.
-Under these circumstances, America’s own strategic weapons would lose their deterrent value, as targeting the handful of responsible persons with a nuclear weapon would present an ethical quandary.
+This category includes scenarios such as a rogue actor getting hold of a ballistic missile and firing it or a collapsing regime launching a handful of weapons as a parting blow.
+Under such circumstances, America’s own strategic weapons would lose their deterrent value, as targeting the handful of responsible persons with a nuclear weapon would be highly problematic from an ethical standpoint.
 Homeland missile defenses, however, would help discourage such attacks by rendering them unlikely to succeed and, if this deterrent fails, would stand a good chance of neutralizing the offending missiles.
 In this capacity, homeland missile defenses could help avert a nuclear catastrophe — imagine a scenario in which five Russian ICBMs were launched at major American population centers due to some sort of a malfunction.
 Without missile defenses, there would be a strong incentive to launch some sort of counterattack, which could quickly escalate into a full-scale exchange, as neither party wants to lose their weapons on the ground.
 With homeland defenses, the US could instead intercept the missiles and verify that the launch had been accidental.
 This is an often-overlooked benefit of homeland missile defenses but one that could acquire increased saliency as nuclear weapons and ballistic missiles continue to proliferate.

 Russia and China

-The MDR states that current strategic efforts are not directed at Russia and China, though it mentions them as a target of regional defenses.
+The MDR states that current strategic missile defense efforts are not directed at Russia and China, though it mentions them as a target of regional defenses.
 This is in line with past US policy and the actual capabilities of the homeland defense network, which lacks both the number of interceptors and the technical sophistication needed to thwart a Russian or Chinese attack.

 This brings us to the final issue: America’s medium and long-term goals for missile defense.
-On this front, the MDR is quite bullish, recommending further investment in a number of technologies which have been trialed in the past but proved unfeasible.
+On this front, the MDR is quite bullish, recommending further investment in a number of technologies which have been trialed or studied in the past but proved unfeasible.